 In edge computing, some portions of data are shared with the main cloud for a deeper and probably latent analysis.
 The edge level may even split and share cryptographic keys, tokens and other cyber identifiers in order to keep trace of the shared data between computational and storage levels.
-The hierarchical nature of the edge computing paradigm points out a series of sensitive aspects that should be addressed.
 Particularly, while splitting is done within a specific edge data point and under the local control, sharing data parts results in transferring them, and this is when solely GDPR compliant solutions have to be embedded in order to ensure zero-trust based identification and strong authentication of the shares.
-The volume of intelligible data that needs to be shared should be minimized.
-Here, the data minimization refers to encrypting data thus making their content inaccessible for non-authorized access.
-As a result, the amount of available and intelligible data consequently decreases and resides in the scope of confidential computing.
+The amount of available and intelligible data consequently decreases and resides in the scope of confidential computing.